-- a) Additional fund, non fund based assistance from the CDR lenders; - b) Promoters to bring further contributions in stages; - c) Reporting and other compliances by the Company; - d) Right to the CDR lenders to convert at their option, the whole of the outstanding amount or 20% of rupee equivalent of the defaulted amount into fully paid up equity shares of the Company at par, in case of certain defaults by the Company; and - e) Right to receive recompense for the reliefs and sacrifices extended by Lenders within the CDR parameters with the approval of the CDR Empowered Group. - 47.a.
-During the year ended 31 March 2018, Bank of India ("BOI") approved One Time Settlement("OTS") vide letter dated 29 September 2017 in respect of loans availed and outstanding by the Company including external commercial borrowing and interest accrued upto 9 June 2017.
+- Additional fund, non fund based assistance from the CDR lenders: a) - Promoters to bring further contributions in stages; b) - c) Reporting and other compliances by the Company; - Right to the CDR lenders to convert at their option, the whole of the outstanding amount or 20% of rupee equivalent d) of the defaulted amount into fully paid up equity shares of the Company at par, in case of certain defaults by the Company: and - Right to receive recompense for the reliefs and sacrifices extended by Lenders within the CDR parameters with the e) approval of the CDR Empowered Group. - During the year ended 31 March 2018, Bank of India ("BOI") approved One Time Settlement ("OTS") vide letter dated 47.
+29 September 2017 in respect of loans availed and outstanding by the Company including external commercial borrowing and interest accrued upto 9 June 2017.
 As per the terms of settlement, the Company had to pay the agreed amount within 9 months from settlement date with an interest at base rate plus 1% on agreed amount.
-Consequently, a gain of ₹ 5,296.02 lakhs had been recognised on derecognition of earlier loan and included in "other income".
+Consequently, a gain of ₹ 5,296.02 lakhs had been recognised on derecognition of earlier loan and included in "Other Income".

-During the previous year ended 31 March 2019, the Company had requested for extension of time for payment of balance outstanding amount which was considered and approved by BOI vide letter dated 26 July 2019.
+During the year ended 31 March 2019, the Company had requested for extension of time for payment of balance outstanding amount which was considered and approved by BOI vide letter dated 26 July 2019.
 As per the revised terms of settlement, the Company was required to pay a revised OTS amount of ₹ 4,900.00 Lakhs by 31 August 2019.
-Accordingly, additional liability of ₹ 1,011.86 Lakhs was recognised during the previous year and gain recognized in earlier year to the extent of ₹ 1,011.86 was reversed and included in "Other Income - Gain on Extinguishment of Financial Liability (Net)".
+Accordingly, additional liability of ₹ 1,011.86 Lakhs was recognised and gain recognized in earlier year to the extent of ₹ 1,011.86 was reversed and included in "Other Income - Gain on Extinguishment of Financial Liability (Net)".

-During the year ended 31 March 2020, the Company has made part payment to BOI against its dues out of the proceeds from Sale of Brands (Refer Note 49).
-Further, the Company has requested for extension of time for payment of balance dues upto 31 March 2021 and the request is under consideration by BOI.
-Hence, the said dues as on 31 March 2020 is shown under "Current Financial Liabilities- Borrowings".
+During the previous year ended 31 March 2020, the Company made part payment to BOI against its dues out of the proceeds from Sale of Brands (Refer Note 49).

+During the year ended 31 March 2021, the Company has made payment of ₹ 675 Lakhs towards principal & partly towards interest to BOI.
+The Company has repaid the entire principal amount.
+Further, the Company has requested for extension of time for repayment of Interest dues upto 31 July 2021 and the request has been accepted by BOI vide their sanction letter dated 20 May 2021.
+Hence the balance interest payable as on 31 March 2021 is shown as "Interest Accrued and due" under "Current Financial Liabilities - Others".
 The Company has provided for interest as per the revised terms agreed.